3 days in the Hunter Valley

 Day 1: Ride through the vines

 There are scores of wineries to visit in the Hunter Valley, and you can easily drive or cycle between them.
 Start at picturesque Audrey Wilkinson, which is perched atop the foothills of the Brokenback Ranges, and serves excellent semillions at its country house tasting room.
 Sample chardonnay and shiraz at the country estate of Oakvale Wines, which has been in operation since 1893.
-At Usher Tinkler indulge in wines or whiskey matched with prosciutto, truffle salumi and camembert within the beautifully restored Pokolbin Church.
+At Usher Tinkler indulge in wines or whisky matched with prosciutto, truffle salumi and camembert within the beautifully restored Pokolbin Church.
+Visit the sleek 'tasting pods' at Brokenwood or soak up the views on their expansive outdoor terrace.
+They also offer a number of bespoke master classes to enhance any visit to the Hunter.
 In the evening dine at multi-award-winning Muse restaurant on dishes such as New Zealand king salmon sashimi, Redgate Farm duck leg and roasted Rothbury mandarin ice cream with coffee cream.

 Day 2: Discover the Hunter's other star attractions

-Unwind at Spa Elysia at Golden Door Health Retreat, Australia's largest day spa.
-Indulge in the 170 minute Spa Fusion (AUD$310), which includes a Swedish massage, customised facial and pedi spa.
-Book well in advance for dinner at EXP. and delve into its tasting menu over five or eight courses with matching wines (AUD$135-$175 per person).
-The menu showcases local ingredients – many of which are sourced from the kitchen garden – and includes dishes such as Fraser Island spanner crab with ink pasta, Petuna ocean trout and native pepper berry meringue and lime.
+Spend your afternoon unwinding at Golden Door Day Spa and Wellness Centre.
+Indulge in the 170-minute Spa Fusion, which includes a Swedish massage, customised facial and pedi spa.
+Book well in advance for dinner at EXP. and delve into its tasting menu with matching wines.
+The menu showcases seasonal, local ingredients – many of which are sourced from the kitchen garden.

 Day 3: Tempt your tastebuds

 Before you hop in the car for the journey back to Sydney, stock up on some of the Hunter's delicious regional produce.
 Sample handmade Belgium chocolate and fudge at the Hunter Valley Chocolate Company or watch cheesemaking in action at The Hunter Valley Cheese Factory.
-Drop into the Small Winemakers Centre, which combines multiple wineries in the one location and offers an excellent variety of reds and whites.
+Drop into Wine House, which combines multiple wineries in the one location and offers a tasting bar, wine lounge and unique wine experiences.
 For the ultimate 3pm sugar hit, make reservations at popular dessert bar Sabor.
 The "adults only" menu includes Portuguese mousse, Mars Bar cheesecake and a chocolate dipping plate, each paired with a local wine.